Alexandra Road Estate: Development and history

-Public enquiry
+Public inquiry

 The estate received much criticism during and after its construction because of its very high cost (particularly compared with tower blocks), caused by the complicated nature of its construction, unforeseen foundation problems, and the delays caused by those at a time of very high inflation, reaching 20% per year at one point in the 1970s.
-In 1978 a public enquiry was launched by the Labour-run council to investigate the reasons for overshooting the budget and timetable.
+In 1978 a public inquiry was launched by the Labour-run council to investigate the reasons for overshooting the budget and timetable.

-Although there were indeed a significant delay and an increase in cost of approximately four times the originally commissioned tender, the enquiry may have been politically motivated.
-Mark Swenarton cites several factors for its launch: The campaigning Conservatives tried to allege that Labour was incompetent in managing the council and an increasingly pressured Labour hoping to relieve itself from the public anger of the spending by raising the transparency and potentially find the roots of the problem with the Conservative leadership 1968–1971.
+Although there were indeed a significant delay and an increase in cost of approximately four times the originally commissioned tender, the inquiry may have been politically motivated.
+Mark Swenarton cites several factors for its launch: the campaigning Conservatives tried to allege that Labour was incompetent in managing the council and an increasingly pressured Labour hoping to relieve itself from the public anger of the spending by raising the transparency and potentially find the roots of the problem with the Conservative leadership 1968–1971.

-The outcome of the enquiry published in seven reports mainly made "the apparent failure of the councillors to understand the contractual obligations that they had undertaken" responsible for the mismanagement and was not successful in blaming the architect as had been hoped by some.
-Despite there being no findings of a mismanagement on his part, however, being the subject of a public enquiry destroyed Neave Brown's reputation in the UK where he never built again.
+The outcome of the inquiry published in seven reports mainly made "the apparent failure of the councillors to understand the contractual obligations that they had undertaken" responsible for the mismanagement and was not successful in blaming the architect as had been hoped by some.
+Despite there being no findings of a mismanagement on his part, however, being the subject of a public inquiry destroyed Neave Brown's reputation in the UK where he never built again.